 This tilt frame is similar to 3DQue’s previous endeavor, the Quinly for Ender 3.
 The Ender 3 package is available in both a fully assembled and DIY print-it-yourself kit form, available for $229 and $129, respectively.
 This tilt frame is a unique way to allow the printer to free parts from the bed after printing, but it’s not the only feature of the Quinly system that enables this sort of production.

 After providing the Quinly automation system for some of the most popular 3D printers, 3DQue started to work further to make the system available for implementation on other 3D printers.
 Ender 3 clones are the next in line.
-At the moment of writing this, updated Quinly system became compatible with Voxelab Aquila (affiliate link).
+Quinly system became compatible with the following printers:

 Quinly for Ultimaker S5